-The school leadership will notify our NHA People Services Business Partner who will help determine appropriate action based on the situation including communicating with the NHA Facilities team to ensure proper cleaning is done, partnering with the communications team to ensure the proper stakeholders are notified in a timely manner, while also ensuring compliance with employee and student confidentiality and HIPAA requirements, and notifying the local health department.
+The school leadership will notify our NHA People Services Business Partner who will help determine appropriate action based on the situation.
+This includes communicating to the NHA Facilities team to ensure proper cleaning is done, partnering with the NHA Communications Team to ensure the proper stakeholders are notified in a timely manner, while also ensuring compliance with employee and student confidentiality and HIPAA requirements, and notifying and cooperating with the local health department.